uddipan/Udacity_SelfDriving/Project5-VehicleDetection/writeup_template.md

 Given an image, I implemented sliding window search using the following steps (last few cells of jupyter.ipynb with appropriate headings):

 1. I extracted the region of interest where cars are most likely to be present.
-2. I calculated the HOG features for the entire ROI
+2. I calculated the HOG features for the entire ROI.
 3. I implemented a sliding window on the ROI to calculate histogram and spatial features.
 The HOG features calculated in step 2 were scaled to extract the HOG features for each window.
 I used YCbCr HOG features with (8x8) pixels per cell, (2x2) cells per block, 9 orientations and 75% overlap of adjacent windows (each window starts on a cell boundary).
 4. The window size was fixed to 64 but an additional scale was used to resize the image region of interest.
 A scale of 1.0 implies a search window of 64 pixels in the original image; higher scale factor implies bigger search window.